fd4s/fs2-kafka/docs/src/main/mdoc/admin.md

 There are several settings specific to the library.

-- `withBlocker` sets the `Blocker` on which blocking Java Kafka `AdminClient` functions are executed.
-Unless specified, a default fixed single-thread pool is created as part of admin client initialization, with the thread name using the `fs2-kafka-admin-client` prefix.

 - `withCloseTimeout` controls the timeout when waiting for admin client shutdown.
 Default is 20 seconds.

 - `withCreateAdminClient` changes how the underlying Java Kafka admin client is created.
 The default creates a Java `AdminClient` instance using set properties, but this function allows overriding the behaviour for e.g. testing purposes.